 - The next step is determining the pipette’s accuracy, manually or via software.
 If you have to do it manually, use the formula A = 100 x Vavg/V0.
 A stands for Accuracy.
 Vavg is the average calculated volume.
 V0 is the value assigned for the pipette to dispense.
 WikiHow recommends the value should be between 99 and 101%.

 - Record the results.
 If the pipette is properly calibrated, you can use it.
 If the results are consistently wrong, do not use the pipettes.

 Certain weighing scales can be used in order to measure the weight of pipettes and aid the calibration process.
-Adam Equipment offer solutions for precision weighing needs with our Nimbus and Eclipse series, with both analytical balances and precision balance models available.
+Adam Equipment offer solutions for precision weighing needs with our Solis and Equinox series, with both analytical balances and semi-micro balance models available.
 We also sell density kits that have beakers and thermometers, and an anti-vibration table ideal to set up a calibration station.